 Here are some crucial tips to remember when consuming cannabis-infused edibles:

 Through high-quality cannabis oils, artisan confections and culinary infused-creations, cannabis is appealing to the palates of foodies everywhere.
 DIY oil and butter infusions will allow you to explore the thousands of cannabis recipes the cannabis community has developed at home.

 Right now, Modern Leaf is giving away a LEVO so you can infuse your own oils and butters with your favourite flower easily – head to our Facebook Page to see how you can enter!

-Topicals range from creams to balms, to body butter, to massage oils… one cannabis entrepreneur is even infusing cannabis into nail polish!
+Topicals range from creams to balms, to body butter and heel rubs, to massage oils… one cannabis entrepreneur is even infusing cannabis into nail polish!

 A tincture is an alcohol-based cannabis extract – there are also alcohol-free products, usually made with vegetable glycerin as a base.